designstem/fachwerk/content/spirals2.md

   />
 </f-scene>

 How to make a real line out of discreet points?
 To do that we need to first draw out points in a bit different way.
-Instead of looping using `v-for` lets try to pass the points as a array of number pairs, something like `[[firstx,firsty],[secondx,secondy],...]`
+Instead of looping using `v-for` lets try to pass the points as a array of number pairs, something like `[[firstx,firsty],[secondx,secondy]]` etc.

 <f-scene grid>
   <f-circle r="1" opacity="0.1" />